 - Even Evil Has Standards: When Shikamaru (who was not actually intending to do so) asks to only let himself out of his Earth Dome Prison rather than any of his comrades, he tells him that he deserves to die for wanting to do such a thing.

 - Evil Counterpart: To Choji.
-Both are The Big Guy of their respective groups and fat.
+Both are The Big Guy of their respective groups and considered being called fat as a Berserk Button.

-- Fat Bastard: He's unpleasant, sadistic, unrepentant hypocrite.
+- Fat Bastard: He's an unpleasant, sadistic, and unrepentant hypocrite.

 - Golem: He can summon one in the anime and it shares his Energy Absorption powers.

-- Hypocrite: In several aspects, he's an Evil Counterpart to Choji.
-For someone who considers being called fat a Berserk Button, he has no qualms addressing Choji as such.
+- Hypocrite: Jirobo mocks Choji for being The Load of his team, despite Jirobo himself being the weakest member of the Sound Four.
+Also, for someone who considers being called fat a Berserk Button, he has no qualms addressing Choji as such.

 - Life Energy: He can eat chakra to regain strength.